planetruby/quickrefs/activerecord-migrations.md

 - SQLite3: No restrictions on :precision and :scale, but the maximum supported :precision is 16.
 No default.

+## "Reserved" Magic ActiveRecord Column Names

+- type      -- used for single table inheritance (STI)
+- <column>_cache  -- used for counter caches
+- <column>_type  -- used for polymorphic associations
+- ??? add more

 ### references (Short-Hands Type)